 So how did I learn to handle this one?

-Let me share 4 steps that really help me.
+Let me share 7 steps that have really helped me out.

 Step 1: Loudly say stop to your inner critic.